TeachBooks/systems-engineering-design/book/chapters/chapter_9_2.md

 $$15 + 0.15(f - 6) + 0.2(d - 10) \leq i$$

-### Find the optimal design having the highest preference score
+### Step 6: Find the optimal design having the highest preference score

 Running the optimization yields a local [^1] optimal design configuration costing 21.64 billion dollars, requiring passengers to spend half an hour in the shuttle where the island is at a distance of 40 kilometers from the shore and accommodates 10 x 100k flight movements and is shown in the below figure.